grassedge/generate-plantuml-action/README.md

 *input*

-- `path` : *required* specify the path to save generated svg files.
+- `path` : *required* specify the path to save generated svg files - specify `.` to save each SVG file in the same folder as the source file it was generated from
+- `message` : specify the commit message for the commit of generated svg files (defaults to `Render PlantUML files`)

 *env*